 Health Benefits of White Tea

 White tea, the mildest in flavor of the four traditional teas, is believed to have particularly potent anti-cancer properties.
 It might also benefit those with diabetes by boosting glucose tolerance and reducing LDL cholesterol levels.
+(These other foods can help lower cholesterol, too).

 Health Benefits of Oolong Tea